Best Vision Language Models for Document Data Extraction

 • LLaVA: Combines vision and language models for advanced understanding, including detailed image descriptions and reasoning.

-For a more in-depth survey of VLMs covering over 50 white papers, you can visit the following article -
+For a more in-depth survey of VLMs covering over 50 white papers, you can visit this article

 VLMs for Document Data Extraction

 Vision-Language Models (VLMs) have become essential for document data extraction.
 While large language models (LLMs) can handle this task to some extent, they often struggle due to a lack of spatial understanding.
-See the following article for an analysis of LLMs for data extraction for closed source models -
+See this article for an analysis of LLMs for data extraction for closed source models.

 Open Source Models